EVSNHU/Project_Refinement/README.md

 ---
 *Note: This is a non-commercial educational prototype inspired by the TV show Severance.
 All concepts are used for portfolio demonstration purposes.*

+## Note

+This repository contains C++ source code only.
+Full project includes Blueprint assets, materials, and animations not included in this repo due to size constraints.